-Dr. Lingor serves as an Assistant Attending Physician at HSS, faculty at Weill Cornell Medical College, Medical Director for HSS Ortho Injury Care, and Team Physician for the New York Rangers.
+Dr. Lingor serves as an Assistant Attending Physician at HSS, faculty at Weill Cornell Medical College and Team Physician for the New York Rangers.

 Upon graduating from St. John's University in Minnesota, Dr. Lingor obtained certifications as a Registered Dietitian, Certified Athletic Trainer, and Strength and Conditioning Specialist.
 He went on to complete athletic training internships with the New England Patriots and Miami Dolphins and was named Head Athletic Trainer of NFL-Europe's Hamburg Sea Devils.